zedtux/fortress/README.md

 is not allowed to.
 (he is redirected to the `root_url` and a flash message `:error` is displayed.)

-Given the root controller of your application is the `WelcomeController` then you can allow to access it with the following:
+Given the root controller of your application is the `WelcomeController`, you can allow accessing it with the following:

 ```ruby
 class WelcomeController < ApplicationController